CordeliaMist/MufflerCore/README.md

     MufflerData = JsonConvert.DeserializeObject<Dictionary<string, Dictionary<string, Dictionary<string, string>>>>(json) ?? new Dictionary<string, Dictionary<string, Dictionary<string, string>>>();
 ```

-Below is an example of how to format the json.
+Below is an example of how to format the JSON.
 This format is futureproofed to support all languages included in the core files.
+The MUFFLE attribute defines the intensity of the muffling effect, and determines which muffled object should take precedence when multiple objects are applied to the same character.
+The SOUND attribute defines the sound that the phoneme should be muffled into for the suppressed sound.
 ```
 {
     "None": {